 You can find examples of red dots, proactive and reactive green dots here.

 For more information about resources for someone who has experienced power-based personal violence, please click here.

 Green Dot at Iowa State

-With over 50+ faculty and staff at Iowa State, Green Dot at Iowa state has the capability of implementing this program on a comprehensive level.
-Also, the Green Dot is supported by the Peer Wellness Educator program.
-These are 10 paid student leaders who specialize in violence prevention initiatives and programming along side Green Dot.
+With over 50+ faculty and staff at Iowa State, Green Dot at Iowa State has the capability of implementing this program on a comprehensive level.
+Also, the Green Dot is supported by the Peer Wellness Educator program and Graduate Assistants.